Gambling in New Hampshire: Parimutuel wagering

+Former racetrack sites can offer off-track betting; as of 2023, only the former Seabrook Greyhound Park, now operating as The Brook, does so.

 Charitable gaming

 Charitable gaming allowed in the state includes poker, bingo, Lucky 7 pull-tab tickets, and raffles.
 Groups wishing to run charitable gaming events must be registered with the state.
+Starting in 2006, for-profit companies were allowed to run charitable gambling locations.

 In 2021, New Hampshire legalized Instant Racing (also known as historical horse racing) at charitable gaming facilities.

 Casinos

 New Hampshire has no commercial casinos.
 Several facilities that brand themselves as casinos operate under the state's charitable gaming laws, donating a portion of daily proceeds to local nonprofit organizations.
 One such facility operates table games including Spanish 21 and roulette, poker tables, and historical horse racing machines.
 A similar facility donated over $4 million in 10 years to a local American Legion post.

-No casino cruise ships currently operate from New Hampshire ports.
-New Hampshire has the shortest coastline—approximately —of any U.S. state that borders an ocean.
-Gambling boats have operated at times out of harbors in neighboring Massachusetts, conducting "cruises to nowhere" in federal waters, where state gambling laws do not apply.

 As New Hampshire has no federally recognized tribes, the state has no Native American gaming (colloquially known as "Indian casinos").